 I left my call center job because my freelance job not only offered me a financially rewarding work, it gave me a lot of place to grow.
 It has literally raised my earnings from four to five times of what I previously received in my call center work, all in the comfort of my home.

-If getting a job is a challenge, keeping a client is a feat.
-That's what I've learned from the seemingly horrible experience of financial crisis.
-Many strive to get a job, but few has the wisdom to keep those clients.
-Many get hired for weeks or months but few last for years, nor get a
+Getting a job is not the end of the journey.
+It's only the beginning.
+And how long that journey is will depend on you.
+Many strive to get a job, but few have the wisdom to keep the client and the relationship.
+Many get hired for weeks or months but few last for years, nor